 Major new public art in the Twin Cities

-The longest-running theatre in Minneapolis, Theatre in the Round Players (TRP) commissioned 3D murals by celebrated artist John Pugh to create his unique public art murals as part of a three-year renovation of its century-old building.
+The longest-running theatre in Minneapolis, Theatre in the Round Players (TRP) commissioned 3D murals by celebrated artist John Pugh to create his unique public art murals as part of a four-year renovation of its century-old building.

 Pugh has won international acclaim for his work in trompe-l’oeil, a style which uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
 He has created more than 250 murals throughout the world; this marks his first work in Minnesota.